Highlights. 73% of retail consumers are omnichannel shoppers.

 Omnichannel Consumer Demographic Statistics

-Younger consumers are more likely to primarily shop omnichannel or an equal hybrid of in-store and online.
+Younger consumers are more likely to primarily shop omnichannel or an equal hybrid of in-store and online than older consumers.

 • 36% of shoppers born between 1995 and 2003 (often categorized as Generation Z) regularly shop both online and in-store.